Image

 Engineering Only

-Teams must bring their structure and their team-supplied storage container.
+Teams must bring their Transporter, Weights and team-supplied storage container.

 No